-"Alright, let's do this," Ryu said, unsheathing his sword.
-He noted that Bae'run kept his right arm behind his back, likely to ready a concealed dagger in the event of any much-expected danger.
+"Alright, let's do this," Ryu said, as his right hand tightly grasped his sword.
+He noted that Bae'run had kept his right arm behind his back, likely to ready a concealed dagger in the event of any much-expected danger.

 "Good luck, travelers.
 Should you succeed I promise you that my bards will sing songs in your honor for generations.
 Should you fail," the king paused.

 "We won't," Doel interrupted, as his short, stubby legs carried him into Castle Camlon.
 He pulled the large hammer, that he had held on his back, free and wielded it with two hands.

 They had traveled through a few rooms - a hallway, a large room, and another hallway through a side door on the right - with relative ease but it wasn't long before Ryu realized that it was not smoke that filled the castle's corridors at all.
 It was mist.

 Mist was a creation of the Dark Ones during the Goddess War.
 It was used to dampen any magic cast within its vicinity.
 The elves and the dwarves, however, were totally immune to it all together.
 Humans, and only pure-blooded ones at that, were the only ones susceptible to the mists power.

 During the war, thousands of humans died because of the mist.
 The most powerful magi were the most vulnerable.
 They would become covered in boils due to long exposure.
 Some humans, though, were completely unharmed by the mist and their magic worked perfectly fine.
 It was never truly understood why but legends told that it was the goddess Tyr herself who had come to devour them for their sins.